atfleming/project_template/global_rules.md

-# Global AI Coding Rules for Windsurf
+# Global AI Coding Rules

 These rules establish universal standards and preferences that apply across all projects developed with Windsurf AI assistance.